casey-stinnett/restful_routing/README.md

 Or install it yourself as:

     $ gem install restful_routing
+Then start your engines!

+    $ rails s

 ## Usage

 While developing Rails apps, it is often difficult to remember which prefixes route to which controller#action.
 That is why it is useful to run `rails routes` and put that output in a file for later reference.
 This gem does that for you.

-After installing the gem in your Rails project, it is listening for saved changes in your `config/routes.rb`.
+After installing the gem in your Rails project and starting your server (`rails s`), it is listening for saved changes in your `config/routes.rb`.
 Every time you make a change to routes.rb and you save it, restful_routing will look for `restful_routing.rb` in your root directory.
 It will update it if there or make it if not.

 `restful_routing.rb` will contain the output of `rails routes`.